Gumloop Alternatives in 2026: When You Need Control, Not Just Capability

 Engineering-focused LLM app platform with eval, prompt versioning, observability.

 Versus Gumloop: Different ICP.
 Vellum is for product teams building LLM features into their own product, not operators building internal workflows.
+Who should pick Vellum: engineering teams shipping LLM features to end users who need eval and versioning rigor.
+Who should skip it: operators who want to run a workflow, not build a product.

 5. Dify